Like that sweet babydoll cheeks spotted in Japanese magazines? Now you can easily dupe it in 2 steps with Lioele Blooming Cushion Touch Blusher.

 Yaby Cosmetics Eyeshadow Reviews and Swatches

 These babies come in metal pans just a tad smaller than the size of a dime.
-There are over 100 gorgeous colors to choose from, ranging from the starkest whites and blacks to a huge array of wearable neutrals and shockingly bright colors.
+There are over 100 gorgeous colors to choose from, which rang from the starkest whites and blacks to a huge array of wearable neutrals and shockingly bright colors.
 There also 5 different formulas:

 Matte: Definitely one of the best around!
 These eyeshadows give excellent color payoff without being chalky and the texture is super great to work with!